robflaherty/scroll-depth-2/readme.md

 # Scroll Depth 2
-Beta version of a better way to measure scroll depth.
+Alpha version of a better way to measure scroll depth.
+Features and data structure are still in flux so I'd recommend only using in test environments.

 The script generates a unique ID for each pageview and sends the ID as the Event Label.
 Scroll depth is a pixel value recorded by incrementing the Event Value.